blu-corner/logger/examples/java/README.md

-# properties Java Example
+# logger Java Example

-An example app showing use of the various features within the Properties module from Java.
+An example app showing use of the various features within the Logger module from Java.
 To build the application:

 ```bash